KeelyHill/Parallel-Sat-Swarm/README.md

 Need some kind of output

 Now doing stretch things (whatever we can do by the end).
 - Model communications somehow
 - Maybe model data production (e.g. pictures)
 - Take statistics
 - Track close approaches
-	- Ideas from class?